awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 2. If prompted, login using your AWS account credentials.
 3. You should see a screen titled "*Create Stack*" at the "*Specify template*" step.
 The fields specifying the CloudFormation template are pre-populated.
-   Click the *Next* button at the bottom of the page.
+   Choose the *Next* button at the bottom of the page.
 4. On the "*Specify stack details*" screen you should provide values for the following parameters of the CloudFormation stack:
    * **Stack Name:** (Default: S3F2) This is the name that is used to refer to